0xhilSa/tinyriscv/README.md

 trying to implement the tiny riscv core in python

 ### TODO
-- [ ] Decode instruction and push it into the so called `self.memory`
+- [X] Encode instruction and push it into the so called `self.memory`
 - [X] Implement hex, oct and bin output files
 - [ ] Draw graph for visualization
 - [ ] Generate the assembly full fledged assembly code